 The sensors are constantly collecting and monitoring data.
 They check things such as the temperature, humidity, door status, and even location.
 This makes it possible for you to check on the container and the cargo inside.
 Something that is especially useful for containers carrying perishable cargo like fruits, food products, etc.

 Easy Accessibility with (near) Real-time Data

 As the container is connected with the internet, you can access your container’s location from anywhere at any time.
-You keep a check on ETA and transit areas.
+You keep a check on What is estimated time of arrival?
+Estimated time of arrival, commonly known as ETA, is a frequently used term globally to denote the time of coming.
+In the shipping & logistics industry, it is ... and transit areas.
 And you get alerts when there is e.g. a deviation from the plan, the doors are unexpectedly opened, etc.

 Secure and Transparent Data